stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 objective.

-  Certainly, we were in one of the strangest, weirdest, and most terrible of all the corners of earth&rsquo;s globe.
+  Certainly, we were in one of the strangest, weirdest, and most terrible of all the corners of earth's globe.
 Of all existing lands it was infinitely the most ancient;
 and the conviction grew upon us that this hideous upland must indeed be the fabled nightmare plateau of Leng which even the mad author of the   Necronomicon   was reluctant to discuss.
-The great mountain chain was tremendously long&mdash;starting as a low range at Luitpold Land on the coast of Weddell Sea and virtually crossing the entire continent.
+The great mountain chain was tremendously long--starting as a low range at Luitpold Land on the coast of Weddell Sea and virtually crossing the entire continent.
 The really high part stretched in a mighty arc from about Latitude 82&deg;, E. Longitude 60&deg; to Latitude 70&deg;,
 E. Longitude 115&deg;, with its concave side toward our camp and its seaward end in the region